 Erythroplasia of Queyrat - Anogenital in

-If left untreated, the lesions of Bowen's disease or EPQ will eventually develop into SCC, an invasive tumor.
+If left untreated, EPQ will eventually develop into invasive SCC in one-third of cases.

 D07.4 – Carcinoma in situ of penis